-In the absence of signs/symptoms of recurrence, advanced imaging is not routinely indicated for completely resected appendiceal carcinoid < 2 cm, completely resected rectal carcinoid < 1 cm, and gastric carcinoid treated with complete endoscopic resection due to their excellent prognosis and low risk of recurrence.
+In the absence of signs/symptoms of recurrence, advanced imaging is not routinely indicated for completely resected appendiceal carcinoid <1 cm, completely resected rectal carcinoid <1 cm, and gastric carcinoid treated with complete endoscopic resection due to their excellent prognosis and low risk of recurrence.
 For completely resected rectal carcinoid 1-2 cm, MRI pelvis with and without contrast at 6 and 12 months post-resection and if clear, no further imaging.
 Due to the indolent nature of NETs, long term follow-up is recommended.
-For all other GI NETs, CT abdomen/pelvis with contrast once 3-12 months postoperatively and annually for 3 years then every 2 years up to year 10.
+For all other GI NETs, CT or MRI abdomen/ pelvis once 3-12 months postoperatively and then every 12-24 months for 10 years is supported by NCCN.
 Unresected GI NETs on observation should undergo CT abdomen with contrast once at 3-12 months from initial diagnosis then annually up to year 10.
 Resected pancreatic NETs should undergo CT abdomen with contrast once at 3-12 months postoperatively then annually up to year 10.
 Unresected pancreatic NETs should undergo CT Abdomen with contrast once at 3-12 months from initial diagnosis then annually up to year 10.
 For individuals with measurable metastatic disease on maintenance or off therapy, CT of involved body area no more frequently than every 3 months.
 After 10 years, surveillance should be as clinically indicated.
+(NCCN, 2025)